MicrosoftDocs/fabric-docs/docs/data-factory/create-data-workflows.md

 ---
-title: Create a Data workflows project in Microsoft Fabric
+title: Create a Data workflow project in Microsoft Fabric
-description: This tutorial helps you create a Data workflows in Microsoft Fabric. ms.reviewer: abnarain ms.author: abnarain
+description: This tutorial helps you create a Data workflow in Microsoft Fabric. ms.reviewer: abnarain ms.author: abnarain
 author: nabhishek